sebedard-creator/Mimetic/README.md

-  cli.py        command-line tools (manual reverb / known IR, no analysis) tests/          unit and integration tests benchmarks/     synthetic evaluation scripts for the engine and HF extension docs/           evaluation, decisions, validation, French README
+  cli.py        command-line tools (manual reverb / known IR, no analysis) tests/          unit and integration tests benchmarks/     synthetic evaluation scripts for the engine and HF extension docs/           evaluation, decisions, validation, screenshot
 ```

 ---

-**Note: the application's user interface and most of the documentation are in French.** An earlier French version of this README is available in [docs/README.fr.md](docs/README.fr.md).
+**Note: the application's user interface and most of the documentation are in French.**

+Conçu par Sébastien Bédard